BitcoinDesign/Guide/guide/onboarding/introduction.md

 Some new users bring years of traditional financial experience to bitcoin.
 They have bank accounts, debit cards, and ingrained ideas about what money is.
 This makes onboarding tricky, as the user might assume that the patterns and habits from prior experience will apply.
 If you design a user experience that is superior to the traditional system, convincing users to swtich to a different financial system will be a lot easier.

-On the other hand, more than four billion people have no exposure to traditional financial institutions.
+On the other hand, close to [two billion](https://globalfindex.worldbank.org/sites/globalfindex/files/chapters/2017%20Findex%20full%20report_chapter2.pdf) people have no exposure to traditional financial institutions.
 This, along with designing for younger people whose ideas about money aren’t fully formed, represents a very different challenge.

 Onboarding, for this guide, refers to anything that helps users set up the product or learn its interface (such as dedicated flows and UI elements) and initially focuses on mobile applications.
 But onboarding isn’t just for first-time users.
 Experienced users also need to be onboarded, especially when new features are added.